duckietown/book-opmanual-duckiebot/src/calibrations/duckiebot-extrinsic-and-intrinsic-camera-calibrations.md

 If the pattern is not rigid, the calibrations should not be used.
 You can print on thick paper or adhere to something rigid to achieve this.
 ```

-(operation-camera-intrinsics-calibration)=
+(operation-camera-intrinsic-calibration)=
-## Intrinsics calibration
+## Intrinsic calibration

 ### The Intrinsics Calibrator

-The easiest way to perform the intrinsics camera calibration procedure for your Duckiebot is by using the `Intrinsics Calibrator`.
+The easiest way to perform the intrinsic camera calibration procedure for your Duckiebot is by using the `Intrinsics Calibrator`.

 ```{figure} ../_images/calibrations/camera/intrinsics_calibrator_1.png
 The `Intrinsics Calibrator`.